opencomputeproject/SAI/doc/SAI-Proposal-ACL-1.md

 ### Binding Points
 In SAI all physical and logical interfaces are represented by a UOID (for eg. ports  - saiport.h, LAGs - sailag.h, RIFs - sairouterintf.h, Tunnels - saitunnel.h, Bridge Ports - saibridgeintf.h, etc).
 These are well defined objects in SAI that identify a flow ingressing and egressing through a switch.
 The ability to filter, classify, or apply specific rules to the traffic that ingresses or egresses through these objects/interfaces allow applications and operators to focus on the functionality of what they want to achieve (filtering traffic), and avoid looking at the internals of the switch asics.

-These physical and logical interfaces represented by UOIDs are well defined binding points to apply ACL tables rules (and ACL groups).
-Following are the binding points introduced in SAI 1.0.0:
+These physical and logical interfaces represented by UOIDs are well defined bind points to apply ACL tables rules (and ACL groups).
+Following are the bind points introduced in SAI 1.0.0:
 1. Physical Ports and Lags (saiport.h and sailag.h)
 2. VLANs (saivlan.h)
 3. Router Interfaces (sairouterintf.h)